BalajSaleem/Export-Minimizer/README.md

 * A set of images, titles by their subsampling rates, showing how polygon complexity increases over time.

 ### How to Run
+* First install the libraries required to run this by using pip3 install -r requirements.txt
 * Simply run the command python3 subsample.py to obtain results (may take a few seconds to minutes of processing, depending on export file size).
 * To modify parameters simply open the file and change them.
 Possible changes include:
 STARTING_RATIO (The Subsampling ratio to start with * 10 e.g 4)